mikepqr/stowsh/README.md

  - `-D` uninstall a package
  - `-n` dry-run (print what would happen, but don't do anything)
  - `-v` verbose
- - `-f` force (overwrite existing files, or delete files that do not link to `package`)
+ - `-s` skip (skip install or uninstall errors rather than abort)

 When installing a package `stowsh` will never overwrite existing files.
+When unsintalling a package `stowsh` will never delete files that are not symlinks to the expected place in the package.

-Unless the `-f` switch is set, `stowsh` will abort without making _any_ changes if existing files would get in the way.
+By default `stowsh` will abort without making _any_ changes if either of these errors occurs.
 This is done to avoid being left with a broken half installed configuration.

-When unsintalling a package `stowsh` will never delete files that are not symlinks to the expected place in the package.
-Again, unless the `-f` switch is set, `stowsh` will abort without making _any_ changes if such files are found.
+The `-s` flag can be used to force stowsh to install/uninstall as much as possible.

-`stowsh` will only delete files in the target that correspond to files in the package.
-In other words, for uninstallation purposes, the package is the manifest.
-One important consequence of this is that if you install package, then delete a file from the package, then use `stowsh` to uninstall the package, your target directory will be left with a broken symlink to the package.
+One important consequence of this behaviour is that if you install package, then delete a file from the package, then use `stowsh` to uninstall the package, your target directory will be left with a broken symlink to the package.